tarrlab/startingblurry/README.md

 color conditions * 3 blur conditions * 10 trials) while in experiment 2, there
 should be a total of 80 models (2 color conditions * 4 pretrained model conditions * 10 trials).

+If you would like to examine the difference between accuracy between basic- and subordinate-level categories in the models trained in Experiment 2, you can run getLabelAccuracyBW.py and getLabelAccuracyColored.py.
+Results can be found under the folder "labelAccuracy".